 You are not responsible for your stalker’s criminal actions.
 Therefore, you are not responsible for carrying the shame and embarrassment of those actions.

-Telling loved ones what’s happening is beneficially in two crucial ways.
+Telling loved ones what’s happening is beneficial in two crucial ways.

 First, it is mentally and emotionally torturous to be the target of someone’s obsessive rage.
 Being surrounded by friends and family who care is a continuous reminder of what respectful, unconditional love truly looks like.